Adversarial Policies Beat Superhuman Go AIs: Related work Related Work

-Most prior work attacking deep RL has focused on perturbations to observations~\citep{huang2017,ilahi2022}.
-However, such attacks are often not physically realizable, so we instead follow the threat model introduced by \citet{gleave2020} of an adversarial \emph{agent} acting in a shared environment.
 Prior work on such \emph{adversarial policies} has focused on attacking subhuman policies in simulated robotics environments~\citep{gleave2020,wu2021}.
-In these environments, the adversary can often win just by causing small changes in the victim's actions.
-By contrast, our work focuses on exploiting professional-level Go policies that have a discrete action space.
-Despite the more challenging setting, we find these policies are not only vulnerable to attack, but also fail in surprising ways that are quite different to human-like mistakes.
+In these environments, the adversary can often win just by causing the victim to make small changes to its actions.
+By contrast, our work focuses on exploiting superhuman-level Go policies that have a discrete action space.
+Despite the more challenging setting, we find these policies are not only vulnerable to attack, but also fail in surprising ways that are quite different from human-like mistakes.

 Adversarial policies give a lower bound on the \emph{exploitability} of an agent: how much expected utility a best-response policy achieves above the minimax value of the game.
-Exactly computing a policy's exploitability is feasible in some low-dimensional games~\citep{johanson2011}, but not in larger games such as Go which has approximately $10^{172}$ possible states~\citep[section~6.3.12]{allis1994}.
+Exactly computing a policy's exploitability is feasible in some low-dimensional games~\citep{johanson2011}, but not in larger games such as Go with approximately $10^{172}$ possible states~\citep[Section~6.3.12]{allis1994}.
 Prior work has lower bounded the exploitability in some poker variants using search~\citep{lisy2017}, but the method relies on domain-specific heuristics that are not applicable to Go.

-The most closely related work to ours is by \citet{timbers2020}, who develop the \emph{approximate best response} (ABR) method to estimating exploitability.
-Both our and their method use the same key idea: an AlphaZero-style training procedure that is adapted to use the \emph{opponent}'s policy during search.
-However, they differ in some details.
-For example, we attempt to model the victim's search process inside our adversary via \ourmctsperfectabbrev{} (see Section~\ref{sec:methodology}).
-Additionally, our curriculum uses checkpoints, not just search.
-Nonetheless, our method does not represent any major conceptual breakthrough: indeed, our results are striking in large part because the attack is so simple.

-Our main contribution relative to \citet{timbers2020} lies in our empirical results.
-The victims that we manage to exploit range in strength from a weak 1p/2p human professional to the strongest humans on earth (see Section~\ref{app:experiments:strength}).
-By contrast, \citeauthor{timbers2020} only establish that their victim is at least that of a strong 3d/4d amateur, as they report winning 100\% against Pachi at 100,000 iterations~\citep{baudis2011}.
-We can infer \citeauthor{timbers2020}'s victim must be significantly weaker than AlphaZero, as their fully-trained Chess agent was unable to beat the Chess engine Stockfish beyond level 5, despite being trained for \emph{longer} than their Go agent.
-Unfortunately the exact strength is impossible to determine as there is no direct comparison to state-of-the-art Go systems or human players.
-An updated version of their paper~\citep{timbers2022} omits the strength evaluation, but the new victim is presumably weaker than the original as it was trained with fewer time steps.